NMRExchangeFormat/NEF/specification/Overview.md

     the measured value to give a set of values that can be compared, as used by the program.

-    6. The 'distance_dependent' column shows whether the mesurement depends on a variable ineratom distance.
+    6. The 'distance_dependent' column shows whether the measurement depends on a variable interatom distance.

   * Regarding Section 8.
 Optional: **Peak lists(s)**